 Medical recognition for Chronic Fatigue is recent and treatment studies are sparse, but patients say cannabis helps.

-It’s been a long time coming for people with chronic fatigue, but finally, it seems as if experts agree that it’s a legitimate diagnosis.
+It’s been a long time coming for people with chronic fatigue, but finally, it seems as if experts agree that it’s a legitimate diagnosis – and cannabis may help it.
 For decades, physicians debated whether or not it wasn’t some creation of the imagination – a disease for hypochondriacs.
 In fact, in the ’80s, people often called chronic fatigue the “yuppie disease.”
 But, we know today that the condition is not something pulled out of the imagination.
 It’s a very real and extremely challenging life-limiting diagnosis.

 Before going further, we should note that the term chronic fatigue is a bit outdated.
 That said, we’ll be using it for this article, as many people still use this term outside of medical research.
 Officially speaking, chronic fatigue is now known as Myalgic encephalopathy or systemic exertion intolerance disease.
 These terms are often used interchangeably, but all describe the same condition.

 As with many other illnesses with no known cure, people have begun experimenting with cannabidiol (CBD) for chronic fatigue.
 Cannabinoids, like CBD, have an intimate yet complicated relationship with sleep.
 Just maybe, CBD is the missing puzzle piece to this frustratingly mysterious disorder.

 The truth of the matter is chronic fatigue is a medical conundrum, even for the experts.
 Sometimes it seems to arise from a lingering infection, immune dysfunction, or hormonal imbalance.
 Yet, other times from nothing at all.
 What triggers chronic fatigue is not fully understood.